 Alternatively, we can offer you an online appointment via Zoom or Teams.
 To make a Zoom or Teams appointment please contact us on the email above.

 Phone: 0141 330 5360.
 British Sign Language (BSL) users can contact us via contactSCOTLAND-BSL

-From June 2021, we can now offer an in-person appointment in the Advice Centre.
+In-person appointments: From February 2022 onwards, we can now offer in-person advice in the Advice Centre.
 Please note that measures such as mask-wearing, screens, distancing and other hygiene measures are still in place in our building.
-In-person appointments are a maximum of 30 minutes each.
-To make an appointment please email or phone (details above).
+We are operating a drop-in service and are open Monday to Friday between 11:30am and 4pm.
+If you would like to speak to a member of our team in person please make your way to The Welcome Point on the ground floor of The McIntyre Building and ask for The Advice Centre or email or phone us (details above).

-Or, you can fill in the contact form below. *Please remember we don’t have access to your University records (e.g. MyCampus) so make sure you include any relevant information, (including if you’ve spoken to anyone else about the issue already).
+We can also be contacted via the contact form below. *Please remember we don’t have access to your University records (e.g. MyCampus) so make sure you include any relevant information, (including if you’ve spoken to anyone else about the issue already).